ajilpappachan/polyglot-snake/README.md

 The objective is to make the core of a snake game in `C++` and render the game on desktop using `C#` and `python`, and on the web with `Typescript`.

-The core is set-up with a partial implementation of the snake game, with `C#` and `python` clients fully implemented.
-The `Typescript` client is currently in progress.
+The core is set-up with a partial implementation of the snake game, with all three clients (`C#`, `python`, and `TypeScript`) clients fully implemented.

 ## Setup

-Run `BuildCore.bat` to build the dll (and wasm soon) files and copy them to client projects.
+Run `BuildCore.bat` to build the dll and wasm files and copy them to client projects.

-Requires `cmake` and `emsdk` installed.
+Requires `cmake`, `emsdk`, and `emscripten` installed.
 Core tests run automatically.

 ## Py-client